gustcomer/big-tech-companions/javascript-glossary.md

     * aka: Scope
     * Variables should always be declared inside of functions because outside of functions are global variables.
     * types: Global Scope, Local Scope.
+* null: is an assignment value representing the intentional absence of any object value.
+    * null means there is no value.
 * startsWith(): method to check if a string starts with a specified string.
 * Response(): interface of the Fetch API represents the response to a request.
     * return new Response("Hello world");